It is important to regularly check your wooden windows to ensure that they are still in a good condition and operate easily.

 When opening a sash window, the weights, or the tension in spirals, are designed to keep the window open.
 If the cord holding the weights or the spiral, in spiral hung sash windows, is damaged, this can lead to the window dropping when it is opened, which can be dangerous.

-If the weights are wrong in a cord hung spiral window, it may cause the window to drop to leave a smaller opening, although this is less common.
+If your cord hung sash window drops to leave a smaller opening, it could be that the weights are wrong, although this is less common.

 Windows that are painted shut